 number and nature of issues that the Board determined should be treated confidentially.

-other ICANN usage of redaction and other methods for keeping information hidden from the community, and statistics on reasons given for usage of such methods.
+other ICANN usage of redaction and other methods to not disclose information to the community and statistics on reasons given for usage of such methods.

 A section on employee “Anonymous Hotline” and/or other whistleblowing activity, to include metrics on: